sumeetsk/xdrive/readme.md

-## Overview of AWS package
+## Overview of pdrive package

-The main purpose of this package is to add persistent data and program environment to AWS spot instances.

-AWS spot instances offer an 80% cost saving versus on-demand GPU instances.
+This package puts programs and data on a portable "pdrive" rather than an on the AWS server.
+The "pdrive" can then be moved between different types of server including spot instances.

+## Benefits

+* Saves 100% of the cost of setting up data and programs.
+Free tier instances can be used to set up data and programs before switching to a GPU or other more expensive instance for the heavy lifting
+* Saves 80% of the cost of running GPU deep learning by enabling the use of spot instances at 18c/hour rather than on-demand at 90c/hour.
+* Makes it easy to try different types of server on the exact same data and program setup
+* Makes it easy to migrate to faster or better servers when AWS makes them available

+## Notes

+#### What is wrong with spot instances?

-However they have no persistent storage:
+They have no persistent storage:

 * AWS can terminate the instance at any time and all data and programs are lost
 * When the user terminates the instance then all data and programs are lost